sionprdsi/Development-of-Microservice-Based-Application-for-IT-Del-Vocational-Faculty/README.md

     <img src="https://img.shields.io/badge/Editor-VS_Code-blue?logo=visualstudiocode&logoColor=white" />
 </p>

-Aplikasi berbasis web ini dikembangkan untuk sistem informasi Fakultas Vokasi IT Del.
-Aplikasi ini memungkinkan pengguna untuk mengakses informasi mengenai Fakultas Vokasi IT Del.

-## Teknologi yang Digunakan

-Aplikasi ini dibangun menggunakan dua bahasa pemrograman:
+# Web Application for Vocational Faculty IT Del Information System

+This web-based application has been developed for the Information System of the Vocational Faculty of IT Del.
+It allows users to access various information regarding the Vocational Faculty of IT Del.

+## Technologies Used

+This application is built using two programming languages:

-- **Back-end:** Go dan Node.js
+- **Back-end:** Go and Node.js
-- **Front-end:** PHP dengan framework Laravel
+- **Front-end:** PHP with Laravel Framework

-## Arsitektur Aplikasi
+## Application Architecture

-### Arsitektur Monolithic
+### Monolithic Architecture

-Arsitektur monolithic mengacu pada aplikasi tunggal mandiri yang menampung semua fungsi, database, dan tampilan pengguna dalam satu kode.
-Pendekatan ini menawarkan kesederhanaan dan kemudahan pengembangan, namun bisa menjadi rumit dan sulit dipertahankan seiring perkembangan aplikasi.
-Selain itu, semua fungsi, database, dan tampilan pengguna yang tergabung dalam satu kode dapat memperlambat proses pengembangan.
-Hal ini juga dapat menghambat skalabilitas dan ketangguhan aplikasi terhadap perubahan yang cepat dan permintaan pengguna.
+The monolithic architecture refers to a self-contained application that includes all functions, databases, and user interfaces within a single codebase.
+This approach provides simplicity and ease of development, but it can become complex and harder to maintain as the application evolves.
+Additionally, having all functions, databases, and user interfaces within a single codebase may slow down the development process.
+It can also hinder scalability and the application's resilience to rapid changes and user demands.

-### Arsitektur Microservice
+### Microservice Architecture

-Aplikasi ini menggunakan arsitektur microservice untuk membagi layanan menjadi bagian yang lebih kecil.
-Setiap service memiliki database-nya masing-masing, memastikan bahwa satu service tidak memengaruhi service lainnya.
-Namun, meskipun berdiri sendiri, setiap service tetap saling terhubung dan berkomunikasi melalui HTTP Request berstandar REST API.

-#### Service yang Tersedia
+This application utilizes a microservice architecture, dividing the application into smaller, independent services.
+Each service has its own database, ensuring that one service does not affect the others.
+However, despite being independent, these services are still interconnected and communicate via standard REST API HTTP requests.

+#### Available Services

-1. **Dashboard Service** - Dapat diakses di `localhost:8001/admin/beranda`
+1. **Dashboard Service** - Accessible at `localhost:8001/admin/beranda`
-2. **About Service** - Dapat diakses di `localhost:8002/admin/tentang`
+2. **About Service** - Accessible at `localhost:8002/admin/tentang`
-3. **Study Program Service** - Dapat diakses di `localhost:8003/admin/prodi`
+3. **Study Program Service** - Accessible at `localhost:8003/admin/prodi`
-4. **Authentication Service** - Dapat diakses di `localhost:7009/admin/autentikasi`
+4. **Authentication Service** - Accessible at `localhost:7009/admin/autentikasi`

-Setiap service berjalan secara tunggal dan menggunakan port yang berbeda untuk memastikan pemisahan yang jelas antara setiap layanan.
-Jika salah satu service mengalami masalah, service lainnya tetap dapat beroperasi tanpa terganggu.
+Each service runs independently and uses a different port to ensure clear separation between services.
+If one service encounters an issue, the others can continue to operate without disruption.

 ## Database

-Pada bagian back-end, setiap service memiliki database-nya masing-masing.
-Dalam aplikasi web ini terdapat empat service dan empat database.
-Setiap service dirancang menggunakan port yang berbeda untuk menghindari konflik.
+In the back-end, each service has its own database.
+This web application consists of four services, each with its own database.
+Each service is designed to operate on a separate port to avoid conflicts.

-### Diagram Arsitektur
+### Architecture Diagram

-Pada gambar terlampir, Anda dapat melihat arsitektur microservice yang digunakan dalam pengembangan aplikasi website Fakultas Vokasi.
-REST API digunakan sebagai penghubung antara web UI dengan service yang tersedia, memungkinkan service diakses oleh beberapa platform tanpa terbatas pada satu bahasa pemrograman.
+In the attached diagram, you can see the microservice architecture used in the development of the Vocational Faculty website application.
+REST API serves as the bridge between the web UI and the available services, allowing them to be accessed by multiple platforms without being restricted to a single programming language.

-## Kesimpulan
+## Conclusion

-Aplikasi web ini menggabungkan berbagai teknologi dan pendekatan arsitektur untuk menciptakan sistem informasi yang efisien dan mudah dikelola untuk Fakultas Vokasi IT Del.
-Penggunaan arsitektur microservice memastikan aplikasi tetap scalable dan robust terhadap perubahan dan permintaan pengguna yang cepat.
+This web application combines various technologies and architectural approaches to create an efficient and manageable information system for the Vocational Faculty of IT Del.
+The use of microservice architecture ensures that the application remains scalable and resilient to rapid changes and user demands.